Aiven-Open/klaw-docs/docs/HowTo/clusterconnectivity/klaw-core-with-clusterapi.md

 2. Configure the SSL settings to enable HTTPS

     To enable HTTPS for Klaw, you need to configure the following SSL settings in the `application.properties` files for the Klaw Core API and the Klaw Cluster API:

-    ```
+    ```java
     server.ssl.key-store=client.keystore.p12
     server.ssl.trust-store=client.truststore.jks
     server.ssl.key-store-password=klaw1234